Michael Benavides

 -

 As a live service game we tried to take advantage of seasonal hype by releasing limited time event game-modes and season passes to improve player retention on a quarterly schedule.
-Additionally each event is a great potential to boost our player count and gain new players.
+Additionally each event is a great potential to boost our player count to gain new players.
 (During Halloween for example we saw a 70,000 increase in our concurrent player count)

 Events I took design lead on includes: